 Unfortunately, the management has failed and Saloon closes in less than one year due of a violent shootout between customers.

 Never name was most unlikely for a club !

 In 1970 the Night Club with various art performances is renovated and called Old Fashion.
 The name comes from a famous Long drink made of whiskey and soda in vogue in those years that was served at the bottom tambler ( also called Old Fashioned Glass).

 It’s a Dancing with ups and downs that come until 1988 .
 From that date until 1992, he will continue his life with a “hiccup” program.
 A fixed evening: Wednesday evening (called Blanco y Negro) that has a university audience.

-Old Fashion was re-founded in 1995 like the first club in Italy to adopt a leading restaurant as well as two rooms for dancing and Night Club with various art performances .On the occasion of the venue reopening , Marcello Mastroianni presided with a direct live show on very popular television program “Nonsolomoda” presenting the temporary exhibition (made by Old Fashion in his spaces) of his uncle Umberto Mastroianni‘s sculptural works – unanimously recognized as the greatest sculptor of the twentieth century.
+Old Fashion was re-founded in 1995 like the first club in Italy to propose a leading restaurant as well as two rooms for dancing and Night Club with various art performances .On the occasion of the venue reopening , Marcello Mastroianni presided with a direct live show on very popular television program “Nonsolomoda” presenting the temporary exhibition (made by Old Fashion in his spaces) of his uncle Umberto Mastroianni‘s sculptural works – unanimously recognized as the greatest sculptor of the twentieth century.

 Created by Architect Daniele Beretta, Old Fashion deviates from all the clubs for the artistic vein that accompanies its debut.